mkschleg/Type-on-Strap/_posts/2018-10-08-blog-state-of-purpose.md

 I feel this is overdone.
 There are hundreds of PhD students writing blogs on AI (many of which I frequent) but these just come off, many times, as synopsis of papers and don't add much content (there are plenty of exceptions of course).
 I want to talk about AI differently, but this will take  some time to figure out so why not also talk about coffee, my other love, and slip in bits of AI.
 I also like the idea of making this blog approachable to many people, focusing less on math and more on the interpretation and open to all coffee lovers who may be interested in reading about AI as well.

-## What do you mean "Coffee induced content from an AI researcher"?
+## What do you mean "Caffeine induced content from an AI researcher"?

 I mean... it is exactly what it says.
 This blog is by an AI researcher with a deep (and sometimes unsettling) love for coffee with discussions on coffee and AI without any prior planning.
 Many of the posts will be written in cafes and inspired by high intakes of caffeine.